-- Improvements and/or construction of public utilities, including extension of water mains, as well as sanitary and storm sewer systems; and - Beautification, identification markers, landscaping, lighting, and signage of public right-of-ways.
+- Improvements and/or construction of public improvements, including extension of water mains, sanitary and storm sewer systems, roadway/traffic improvements; and - Beautification, identification markers, landscaping, lighting, and signage of public right-of-ways.

 Rehabilitation

 The Village may provide for the rehabilitation of certain structures within the RPA in order to provide for the redevelopment of the area and conformance to Village code provisions.
 Improvements may include exterior and facade-related work as well as interior related work.